-Our management uses and relies on Adjusted EBITDA and Gross Profit (exclusive of depreciation and amortization), which are non-GAAP financial measures.
+Our management uses and relies on Adjusted EBITDA and EBITDA, which are non-GAAP financial measures.
 We believe that both management and shareholders benefit from referring to the following non-GAAP financial measures in planning, forecasting and analyzing future periods.
 Our management uses these non-GAAP financial measures in evaluating its financial and operational decision making and as a means to evaluate period-to-period comparison.
 Our management recognizes that the non-GAAP financial measures have inherent limitations because of the described excluded items.

-Aspen Group defines Adjusted EBITDA as earnings (or loss) from continuing operations before the items in the table below including non-recurring charges of \$573,983.
-Adjusted EBITDA is an important measure of our operating performance because it allows management, investors and analysts to evaluate and assess our core operating results from period-to-period after removing the impact of items of a non-operational nature that affect comparability.
+Aspen Group defines Adjusted EBITDA as earnings (or loss) from continuing operations before the items in the table below including nonrecurring charges of \$548,150.
+Adjusted EBITDA is an important measure of our operating performance because it allows management, investors and analysts to evaluate and assess our core operating results from period-to-period after removing the impact of items of a nonoperational nature that affect comparability.